Tremont, Camino, Carson, and Henson share the same underlying structure and functionality. This guide applies to all these templates.

 Most header elements have an alternate font color that displays on pages without banner images.
 This helps keep your header font visible over the background color.

-In the Branding section of the Style Editor:
+In the Branding section of Site Styles:

 - Use the Site Title tweaks to adjust the font, size, and color of your site title.

 - Check Site Title Background to add a background color behind the text.

 - You can set the site title's minimum and maximum size.

 - The site title's Alternate Color displays on pages without banner images.

 - If you replace the site title with a logo, use the Logo Height tweaks to adjust the logo height for different browser sizes.

 If you add a tag line, it displays next to the site title or logo.